 (from left) Dasia Burke, Medical Assistant, Danielle Boyarski, Medical Assistant, Stephanie Dufresne, Medical Scribe, P.J.
 Pimpinelli, PA-C, Physician Assistant, Dr. Jill Garripoli Pedalino, Owner/Pediatrician, Marcello Pedalino, CEO, Nathalia Marius, Medical Scribe, Felicia Belisle, Medical Assistant & Nicole Loguidice, Medical Secretary

-Dr. Jill Garripoli, Founder and President at Healthy Kids Pediatrics
+Dr. Jill Garripoli, Founder and Pediatrician at Healthy Kids Pediatrics

 JG: The reason I love being a pediatrician so much is because, first and foremost, I get to smile and laugh every day.
 A patient’s funny remark, a giggle at one of my silly jokes, or a warm hug brings out the best in me and reminds me why I love my work so much.
 I also get a deep sense of gratification when I can help foster the connection between my patients and their parents.
 I enjoy being seen as a role model for my patients and I know I am in the right profession when a parent tells me, “Doctor Jill, you make a difference”.